lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 *\[introduction\]*

 ---------
-## Rhythm vector
+## Rhythmic motif

-A rhythmic pattern can be expressed as a vector containing informations to be used by other functions to map durations.
-This vector is an abstract representation of a rhythmic pattern and its interrelations with a time grid and with the level of general quantization.
-Using this data, certain functions adjust their values to get different rhythmic structures and analytical information.
+A rhythmic pattern can be expressed as a dictionary containing informations to be used by other functions to map durations.
+These data represent a rhythmic pattern and its interrelations with a time grid and with the level of general quantization.
+Using this dictionary, certain functions adjust their values to get different rhythmic structures and analytical information.

 A **rhythm vector** is coded into an array following this data structure: